gsoldateli/Ultimate-Gatsby-Netlify-Newsletter-Kit-CA/src/pages/index.md

     sublabel: via our Collective Intelligence program
     url: 'https://google.com'
   subtitle: >-
-    With just a bit of effor (less than beefing with someone on Twitter) you will help to:
+    <span className="homepage-intro-subtitle">With just a bit of effor (less
+    than beefing with someone on Twitter) you will help to:</span>
   title: >-
     <span className="homepage-intro-title" ><strong>Join our movement to
     democratize prosperity</strong>— only you can make this a reality</span> <hr